Stay up to date

 No salesy pitches and all that, promise!

-Here is a simple illustration of how the principle of least privilege works.
 Remember when you installed Whatsapp?
 You most likely got a prompt asking you to click “Allow” so the app could access your media, run in the background, or manage contacts.
 In that instance, you were extending privileged access to the application, so it runs effectively for you.

 In a world where data breaches and privacy infringements have serious consequences on the business, the principle of least privilege is one of the topmost security best practices that systems and companies need to follow.
 The principle of least privilege (PoLP) is the foundation of a business’s cyber security structure.